F5Networks/f5-declarative-onboarding/docs/declarations/auth.rst

 - If the **keys** field is left empty it will default to an empty array.
 This means leaving it empty will clear the authorized_keys file, except for the root's master key.
 - For non-root users, the path to the authorized_keys is **/home/{username}/.ssh/authorized_keys**.
 - For root, the path is **/root/.ssh/authorized_keys**.
-- DO will set the non-root user's .ssh directory permissions to 700, with the authorized_keys permissions set to 600.
+- BIG-IP DO will set the non-root user's .ssh directory permissions to 700, with the authorized_keys permissions set to 600.

 .. literalinclude:: ../../examples/publicKeys.json
    :language: json